FTAsr/ftasr.github.io/_posts/2016-01-03-CollaborativeWork.md

 ---
 layout: post
-title: "Notes on collaborative NLP application development"
+title: "Notes on collaborative work"
 date: 2017-01-03
 ---

 With more students starting to work with me on Natural Language Processing projects, I thought to make a few posts on collaboration basics.
 Hopefully, these posts will help us plan and pursue our projets more efficiently and enjoy a distinguishable team work.
-This first post contains some general notes on teamwork and some more specific information on collaborative development, i.e., programing the general framework or integrative components of a system that performs a certain NLP task.
+This first post contains some general notes on teamwork and some more specific information on collaborative program development and writing.

 ------